-What are LED lights?
+What are LED Lights?

 LEDs (light-emitting diodes) are semiconductors that produce light when an electrical current passes through them.
 LEDs differ from typical lighting methods, which generate light when heated.
 LEDs outperform traditional incandescent and fluorescent lighting with energy efficiency, a longer lifetime, and improved colour quality.